VehAnchor: Metadata-Free Metric Scale Recovery from Vehicle Cues in Aerial Imagery: EXPERIMENTS

 \subsection{Ablation and Sensitivity Analysis}

 Table~\ref{tab:ablation} consolidates the key ablation findings.

 \paragraph{Key findings.} KDE mode estimation outperforms mean aggregation by 17\% relative improvement (6.87\% vs.\ 8.27\% E2E median error), as KDE captures the distributional shape and is robust to outliers.
 The reference length $\Lref$ is the most sensitive parameter: a $\pm$0.5\,m deviation roughly doubles the median error, validating data-driven calibration.
 Performance scales with vehicle count ($\geq$20 vehicles: 6.12\%; $<$5: 13.47\%) and degrades sharply at coarse resolution ($>$0.7\,m/px: 67\%), confirming the method's operating envelope of sub-metre urban imagery.
 The confidence score ($r = -0.354$ with error) provides coarse quality gating; the resolution guard correctly flags 35 of 51 high-error images.
+Among the four confidence terms, this resolution guard is the most consequential safety trigger, whereas the sample-sufficiency term mainly governs the sparse-detection regime ($N' < 5$) that is handed to the median fallback.